swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

+Use the GUI to open the tutorial on github.
+Single click on the "Firefox Web Browser".
+Type in the URL:
+    github.com/JHU-SWC-2012/SWC-bootcamp
+Click on the directory named `1-Shell`.

 A *terminal* is a program you run that gives you access to the shell.
 There are many different terminal programs that vary across